free things to do in New York City

 Film | Hot Stuff: An Exposure of Indonesia's Geothermal Dreams

-An award-winning documentary that delves into energy policies in Indonesia, corporate ties to those policies, and their detrimental effects on local environments and populations.
-Director Dandhy Laksono and producer Cypri Dale will be live from the University of Michigan’s Center for Southeast Asia Studies as over 20 universities from across North America connect to watch Hot Stuff simultaneously, followed by a discussion about the film, energy policy in Indonesia, and the new Prabowo Subianto administration’s response to local grassroots movements in the country.
+An award-winning documentary that delves into energy policies in Indonesia, corporate ties to those policies, more and their detrimental effects on local environments and populations.
+Director Dandhy Laksono and producer Cypri Dale will be live from the University of Michigan’s Center for Southeast Asia Studies as over 20 universities from across North America connect to watch Hot Stuff simultaneously, followed by a discussion about the film, energy policy in Indonesia, and the new Prabowo Subianto administration’s response to local grassroots movements in the country. less

 New York City, NY; NYC